nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example:

+`leveldown ex/1`

-before `leveldown ex/1` command, the first student is secondary 4 whereas the 6th student is secondary 5.
+Before the command, the first student is secondary 4 whereas the sixth student is secondary 5.

 ![BeforeLevelUp1](images/DemoBeforeLevelDownCommand1.png)

 ![BeforeLevelUp2](images/DemoBeforeLevelDownCommand2.png)

-after entering `leveldown ex/1`, it demotes all students by one level, excluding the 1st student in the list (and `grad` students).
+After entering the command, all students are demoted by one level, excluding the first student in the list (and `grad` students).

 ![AfterLevelUp1](images/DemoAfterLevelDownCommand1.png)